gjheij/fmriproc/doc/source/bash.rst

                         'transversetemporal'
                         'insula'
       --full          full overwrite mode
-      --no_freeview   prevent FreeView from opening while verifying the location.
+      --no-freeview   prevent FreeView from opening while verifying the location.
 ONLY do this if you already know the position.
 Generally only used for debugging purposes.
-      --no_srf        do not use size-response functions (SRFs) despite the usage of DN-model estimates --srf_file      search for file with SRFs (should be call "desc-srfs_centered.csv" in the subjects' pRF folder, e.g., 'derivatives/prf/<subject>/ses-<x>/sub-001_desc-srfs_centered.csv')
+      --no-srf        do not use size-response functions (SRFs) despite the usage of DN-model estimates --srf-file      search for file with SRFs (should be call "desc-srfs_centered.csv" in the subjects' pRF folder, e.g., 'derivatives/prf/<subject>/ses-<x>/sub-001_desc-srfs_centered.csv')
       --v1|--v2       use the pRF-estimates that you created with spinoza_fitprfs --v1/--v2 --grid          use pRF-estimates from grid search; default is 'iter'